The story of

 There are also many pencil-and-paper

-codes that are, easy to apply and some can be broken by
+codes that are easy to apply, and some can be broken by

 simple methods like letter frequency analysis.
 And we

-ever, build to crack German messages, encrypted with the
+messages, encrypted with the Lorenz machine.

-Lorenz machine.
-Cryptography, math and linguistics
+Cryptography, math and linguistics provide so many

-provide so many opportunities for interesting
+opportunities for interesting assignments.

 Make History and Technology Tangible